ietf-scitt/draft-birkholz-scitt-receipts/draft-birkholz-scitt-receipts.md

 ### Common Header Parameters

+[TODO] Add wording that all parameters are optional and may be known from context, same as in COSE

-#### Signing Algorithm member
+#### Signing Algorithm parameter

 The algorithm used for the signing operation.
+When present, this parameter MUST be placed in the protected header bucket.

 Label: 1